 I’m in Lexington, Kentucky, when I text George Motz about another burger restaurant nearby.
-He responds that I’m not too far from Dovie’s (107 W 4th St, Tompkinsville) and that I must hit it up.
+He responds that I’m not too far from Dovie’s in Tompkinsville, Kentucky, and that I must hit it up.

 Dovie’s is in Tompkinsville, Kentucky, and opened its doors in 1940.
 Dovie was the founder’s sister.

 There are some empty parking spaces right in front.
 We walk to the old-school horseshoe counter, so I make my way to the farthest end.